 I did try to quit smoking a couple of times over the years.
 The first time, I quit cold turkey, but when I gained five pounds in five days, I decided it was not worth it.
 The second time, I decided to go to one of those group hypnosis sessions.
 But as the session began, the agonizing pain of a toothache filled my every thought—a toothache which disappeared as soon as I left the room.

 You could ask any of my friends at the time, and they would agree with that doctor.
-My indignant fits at no smoking policies and my unwillingness to go anywhere where smoking was prohibited proved I had no intent or desire of ever quitting smoking.
+My indignant fits at no smoking policies and my unwillingness to go anywhere where smoking was prohibited proved I had no intent or desire to ever quit smoking.

-Then in 2010, I made an exception by agreeing to share a nonsmoking room with a couple of friends at a beachfront motel in Virginia Beach, Virginia.
+Then for the Fourth of July week in 2010, I made an exception by agreeing to share a nonsmoking room with a couple of friends at a beachfront motel.
 After all it would be warm with a view, so I could easily go outside to smoke.
-But a severe, of course unexpected, heat wave that summer with, temperatures breaking records at 100+ degrees made breathing—much less smoking cigarettes—out of doors difficult.
+But a severe heat wave with temperatures breaking records at 100+ degrees made breathing—much less smoking cigarettes—out of doors difficult.

-So that afternoon, as I worked a crossword puzzle, I played a little game with myself, promising myself that I could go out for a smoke as soon as I solved x-number of clues.
+So that afternoon, as I worked a crossword puzzle in the room, I played a little game with myself, promising myself that I could go out for a smoke as soon as I solved x-number of clues.
 Just 20 more.
 Just 10 more.
 Just five more.
 Just two more.
 Before I knew it hours had passed.
-And for the first time in my life it occurred to me that I could quit smoking if I really wanted to.
+And for the first time in my life it occurred to me that I could quit smoking if I just set my mind to it.

-That fall, on Labor Day, as I was preparing to move into a brand new apartment, I talked myself into quitting smoking.
-About 30 days later, I found myself crying over my vodka and tonics like I had just lost my best friend.
-I begged my adult son to go down to my car to get a pack of Virginia Slims, which I had stowed in my glove compartment—just in case.
-He said he would not go get them for me, but that if I wanted them he would walk with me (as it was well after midnight).
+That Labor Day, as I was packing to move, I pulled the couch out from the wall and saw the heavy film of nicotine on everything.
+I quit.
+But a month later, I found myself crying over my vodka and tonics like I had just lost my best friend.
+I begged my son to go to my car to get the pack of cigarettes I had stowed in my glove compartment—just in case.
+He said he would go with me since it was after midnight, but he would not get them for me.

 Dejected, I threw myself on my bed crying and soon fell asleep.
 That was the worst of it.
-My nicotine urges dwindled in the days, weeks, and months that followed.
-And now five years later, I realize it is the best thing I ever did.
-It was not until I quit smoking that I realized how much it ruled my life—how much it enslaved me.
+My nicotine urges dwindled in the months that followed.
+And as of this edit, I realize it is the best thing I ever did.
+It was not until I actually quit smoking that I realized how much it ruled my life—and that I was allergic to nicotine.